storybookjs/marko/docs/api/addons.md

 #### Packaging

 In the example above, we showed how to write a local addon inside an existing Storybook project.
-To distribute your addon more broadly, you can package the addon into a standalone NPM module.
+To distribute your addon for others, package the addon into a standalone NPM module.

 For a good template of an addon packaged as an NPM module, check out [@storybook/addon-controls].